Data visualization

 Unified dashboards and connected with the results table

-- Combined the two separate dashboards into one location
+• Combined two dashboards into one

 02